 Now that you have an understanding of ketosis, let’s explore ketoacidosis to help clear any confusion between the two.

 What is Ketoacidosis?

-Ketoacidosis, also known as Diabetic ketoacidosis (DKA), is a life-threatening complication associated with severely uncontrolled type 1 diabetes and in rare cases, type 2 diabetes.
-DKA results from dangerously high levels of ketones at the same time as high blood sugar, which can change the normal functioning of internal organs, such as your liver and kidneys.
+Ketoacidosis, also known as Diabetic ketoacidosis (DKA), is a life-threatening condition associated with severely uncontrolled type 1 diabetes and in rare cases, type 2 diabetes.
+DKA can happen when the body produces dangerously high levels of ketones at the same time as high blood sugar, which can change the normal functioning of internal organs, such as your liver and kidneys.

 The main cause of ketoacidosis is poorly managed type 1 diabetes (i.e. people not properly taking insulin), typically in younger people.
 Illnesses, stress, poor diet, and alcohol and drug misuse are also triggers for diabetics.

 It’s critical anyone experiencing ketoacidosis gets prompt treatment; however, it’s nearly impossible to get ketoacidosis if you don’t have type 1 diabetes.
 The keto diet can have a significant effect on ketone and glucose levels.
 So if you have type 1 diabetes and want to try keto, you should work directly with your doctor to avoid any serious complications.

 Warning Signs of Ketoacidosis: